Center for Sight

-The eye doctors and the staff members at Center for Sight in Fall River are pleased to provide a full range of routine eye exams for eye health, vision correction for eyeglasses and contact lenses cataract eye exams, LASIK eye exams, eye exams for retina problems including diabetic eye problems and age related macular degeneration (AMD) and glaucoma eye exams and screening.
+The eye doctors and the staff members at Center for Sight in Fall River are pleased to provide a full range of routine eye exams for eye health, vision correction with eyeglasses, contact lenses and LASIK, cataracts, cataract surgery & lens implants, retina problems including diabetic eye disease and age related macular degeneration (AMD) as well as glaucoma eye exams and screening.

 The frequency of your eye examinations depends on many factors.
 Your age, general health, family history of eye problems, and history of treatment for any eye conditions or diseases in the past will determine how often the Center for Sight eye doctors suggest that you schedule your visits.

 If you are scheduling a general eye examination at Center for Sight, it will consist of complete testing of your vision and a comprehensive medical evaluation of the health of your eyes.

 A complete history will be taken from you regarding your current general health, any previous eye problems or conditions that you have experienced and a review of any problems that you might be experiencing with your vision or your eyes.
 This will be important information to provide during your screening process.
 If you have any chronic health problems, even if they are currently stable, it is important that you share this information as well.